HRoger/angularpresstheme/README.md

-VII.
+VI.
 Known bugs
 ================

 * Cant go back from admin area to preview page/posts
 * Reactor menu dont disappear when set visibility to private or state to pending or draft
 * When opening browser after some hours routing not working anymore

-VIII.
+VII.
 Todo
 ==========

 >FIX BUGS